Boundary geometry controls a topological defect transition that determines lumen nucleation in embryonic development

-Given this difference in the defect structure between hemispherical and spherical boundary shapes, we further investigate the impact of geometry by fixing the material length scales in the surface-dominated regime, and varying the acorn shape parameter $\nu$ continuously (Figs.~\ref{fig:defects_geometry}a and~\ref{fig:defects_geometry}b).
-We find that the defect configuration undergoes a transition from radial hedgehog to a combination of hyp$+1$ defect plus disclination ring at a critical magnitude of the shape parameter $|\nu| = \nu_{\mathrm c}$.
-Notably, the surface-to-volume ratio and the global degree of order $P$ (Fig.~\ref{fig:defects_geometry}c) differ distinctly between the transition points at $-\nu_{\mathrm c}$ and $\nu_{\mathrm c}$.
-Measuring the position of the defects (Fig.~\ref{fig:defects_geometry}b) shows that their height grows approximately linearly with the acorn parameter, and that the ring is nucleated with a finite radius.
-This renders the transitions discontinuous, comparable to the first-order transition studied in Ref.~\cite{mkaddem2000fine} in a nematic system with strong homeotropic boundary conditions.
-Simulations over intervals $\lambda/R_0\in\left[10^2,10^6\right]$ and $\xi/R_0\in\left[\xi^*, \sqrt{\lambda\zeta^*}\,\right)/R_0$ reveal that the transition point and the position of the defects is robust to changes in material properties (Fig.~\ref{fig:defects_geometry}b and Extended Data Fig.~\ref{ext:nucrit}): the transition from the radial hedgehog to the hyp$+1$ and ring defects occurs independently of the material parameters at $|\nu_{\mathrm{c}}|=0.37\pm 0.03$, and the ring radius changes only $2$-fold over an almost three orders of magnitude variation in $\xi$.
-In summary, we report a geometry-controlled transition in the defect structure of a 3D confined polar fluid, and show that also the defect locations are robust to changes in the material length scales.
+Fixing the material length scales in the splay- and surface-dominated regime, we vary the acorn parameter $\nu$ (Fig.~\ref{fig:defects_geometry}b-c), and find that the defect configuration undergoes a transition from radial hedgehog to a combination of hyp$+1$ point defect plus r-ring at {\change critical values} $\nu_{\mathrm c}^+$ and $\nu_{\mathrm c}^-$ (Fig.~\ref{fig:defects_geometry}b-c, {\change see also Extended Data Fig.~\ref{ext:flippedmixed}}).
+Notably, the surface--to--volume ratio and the global degree of order $P$ (Fig.~\ref{fig:defects_geometry}d) differ distinctly at these {\change two points}.
+Measuring the position of the defects (Fig.~\ref{fig:defects_geometry}c) shows that their height grows approximately linearly with the acorn parameter, and that the r-ring is nucleated with a finite radius.
+This renders the transitions discontinuous, comparable to the first-order transition in {\change nematics} with strong homeotropic boundary conditions~\cite{mkaddem2000fine}.
+Minimisations over intervals {\change of the anchoring and correlation lengths and the splay-to-bend ratio} $\lambda/R_0\in\left[10^2,10^6\right]$, $\xi/R_0\in\left[\xi^*, \sqrt{\lambda\zeta^*}\,\right)/R_0$ {\change and $k_0/k_2\in[10,10^2$]} reveal that the transition points and the position of the defects are robust to changes in material properties (Fig.~\ref{fig:defects_geometry}c and Extended Data Fig.~\ref{ext:nucrit}): the transition from the radial hedgehog to the hyp$+1$ and r-ring defects occurs independently of the material parameters at $\nu_{\mathrm c}^+=0.38\pm 0.04$ and $\nu_{\mathrm c}^-=-0.56\pm 0.09$, and the r-ring radius changes only $2$-fold over an almost three orders of magnitude variation in {\change the correlation length}.
+In summary, we report a geometry-controlled transition in the defect structure of a boundary-aligned polar fluid, and show that defect locations are robust to changes in the material {\change parameters}.